The Beginner's Guide to Marriage Counseling in Raleigh, NC: Everything You Need to Know Before Your First Session

 Emotionally Focused Therapy (EFT): This approach views relationship problems as arising from insecure emotional bonds.
 EFT therapists help couples identify negative cycles and create new, more secure patterns of interaction.

 Dialectical Behavior Therapy (DBT) for Couples: DBT skills help couples manage intense emotions, improve distress tolerance, and develop more effective interpersonal skills.
-This approach is especially helpful for couples where one or both partners struggle with emotional regulation.
+This approach is especially helpful for couples where one or both partners struggle with emotional regulation, and it can also support anger management by providing therapeutic strategies in a safe, non-judgmental environment.

 Choosing the Right Approach